 Not to worry.
 There are several alternatives that can help you save for retirement.
 Creating your own retirement plan may take a little more effort and discipline on your part, but if you don’t have a 401(k) from your employer, here are some choices to think about.

 You have a few different IRAs to choose from, depending on your income and employment status.
 You’ll need to decide which type of IRA works best for you before opening an account.
-Once you decide which IRA is right for you, it’s easy to open one at a bank or investment company, in person or online.
+After deciding which IRA is right for you, it’s easy to open one at a bank or investment company, in person, or online.
 Depending on the amount you plan to contribute initially, you may want to find one that has a low account opening minimum.

-Traditional IRA: A traditional IRA works like a 401(k)- your contributions are made with pre-tax dollars and are not taxed as long as the money stays in the account.
+Traditional IRA: A traditional IRA works like a 401(k)—your contributions and any earnings on your contributions are not taxed as long as the money stays in the account.
 Distributions are taxable and may be subject to a 10% penalty if you withdraw your savings before age 59 1/2.
-Your contributions may also be tax deductible if you meet certain criteria.
+Your contributions may also be tax deductible on your federal tax return if you meet certain criteria like not being covered by a retirement plan at work.
+If you (or your spouse) are covered by a workplace retirement plan, then your modified adjusted gross income (MAGI) needs to be below a certain threshold to deduct your contribution.

 Consider building a future with fixed income products.

-Simplified Employee Pension (SEP) IRA: If you’re self-employed, own a business, or have income from a side hustle, a SEP IRA may be a viable way to set aside money for retirement.
-A SEP IRA is subject to the same investment and withdrawal rules as a traditional IRA.
-However, you can contribute much more than the $6,000 limit (for those under 50).
-In 2021, you can save up to $58,000 or 25% of your eligible business income, whichever is less, in a SEP IRA.
+Simplified Employee Pension (SEP) IRA: If you’re self-employed, own a business, or have income from a side hustle, a SEP-IRA may be a viable way to set aside money for retirement.
+A SEP-IRA is subject to the same investment and withdrawal rules as a traditional IRA.
+However, you can contribute much more than the $6,500 limit (for those under 50).
+In 2023, you can save up to $66,000 or 25% of your eligible business income, whichever is less, in a SEP-IRA.

 Solo 401(k): If you’re self-employed and don’t have employees, a Solo 401(k) could be the retirement savings solution for you.
 It offers the same tax perks as an employer-sponsored 401(k) plan.
-You can contribute up to $58,000 to a Solo 401(k) in 2021 (and make an additional $6,500 in catch-up contributions if you’re 50 or older).
-In many instances, you can also make Roth after-tax contributions to a Solo 401(k) if you’d prefer to withdraw your savings tax free at retirement.
+You can contribute up to $66,000 to a Solo 401(k) in 2023 (and make an additional $7,500 in catch-up contributions if you’re 50 or older).
+In many instances, you can also make Roth after-tax contributions to a Solo 401(k) if you’d prefer to withdraw your savings tax free at retirement—but not all providers offer this Roth option.

 An emergency fund isn’t just a repository of cash you can dip into when the tires wear out or the dishwasher breaks down.
-Those emergency dollars may actually be critical to your overall investing strategy, whether or not you have access to a 401(k) plan.
+Those emergency dollars may actually be critical to your overall investing strategy, whether or not you have access to a 401(k).

 The last thing you want is to invest in the markets and have to dip into your investment portfolio at a loss.
 If your investment portfolio drops and you don’t have an emergency fund, you might panic, capitulate, and sell at the worst possible time.